Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.AuditLogs.md

 To capture logs that record interactions with data or the settings of the app configuration store, diagnostic settings must be configured.

-When configuring diagnostic settings, enabled one of the following:
+When configuring diagnostic settings, enable one of the following:

 - `Audit` category.
 - `audit` category group.